Baby boomers: Cultural and sociopolitical identities

-Soap operas
+Popular culture

+In the United States, a new doll named Barbie Millicent Roberts was brought to market in 1959, proving to be an icon of girlhood.
+The television set was available for sale right after the Second World War, and quickly became a major source of entertainment for families.
 Soap operas—characterized by melodramatic plots focused on interpersonal affairs and cheap production value—are a genre that was named after being sponsored by soap and detergent companies.
 They proved to be popular in the 1930s on radio and migrated to television in the 1950s.
 Again successful in the new broadcast environment, many of their viewers from the 1950s and 1960s grew old with them and introduced them to their children and grandchildren.
 In the United States, soap operas often dealt with the various social issues of the day, such as abortion, race relations, sexual politics, and inter-generational conflicts, and they often took positions that were, by the standards of their day, progressive.
 In Europe, and especially in the United Kingdom, the top soap operas typically featured working- or middle-class people, and most soap operas promoted post-war social-democratic values.